 Tell us about your first career path

 I had a marketing degree from William & Mary and I did a year of business school, and then my husband and I decided to move to New York.
-My mom, in France, had a friend whose husband worked at Chanel in Paris, and he called Chanel in New York and said that I applied for a job and put my résumé on top of the pile in HR, so that’s how I got the interview and then I got the job.
+My mom, in France, had a friend whose husband worked at Chanel in Paris, and he called Chanel in New York and said that I applied for a job, so that’s how I got the interview and then I got the job.

 How did you make the transition from marketing to acting?